bookingcom/ml-quality-model/code/README.md

 # Prioritization Framework Publication

 This repository contains all the supplement material for the paper _"How Good Are Your Best Practices?
-A Framework to Prioritize Software Quality Practices for Machine Learning Systems"_, submitted in SEIP 2023.
+A Framework to Prioritize Software Quality Practices for Machine Learning Systems"_.

 ## How to reproduce the paper's results?